Skip to main content

 info

-Generally, persisting API slices is not recommended and instead, mechanisms like Cache-Control Headers should be used in browsers to define cache behaviour.
+Generally, persisting API slices is not recommended and instead, mechanisms like Cache-Control Headers should be used in browsers to define cache behavior.
 Persisting and rehydrating an api slice might always leave the user with very stale data if the user has not visited the page for some time.
 Nonetheless, in environments like Native Apps, where there is no browser cache to take care of this, persistance might still be a viable option.

 Redux Persist